 Many people mistakenly believe they lose their right to vote while they are detained in jail or while they are awaiting trial.
-Anyone who is a resident of Ohio, not detained for a felony and meets other eligibility requirements can vote.
+Anyone who is a resident of Ohio, not currently incarcerated for a felony conviction, and meets other eligibility requirements can vote.
 This includes the thousands of Ohio residents currently detained in one of 72 county jails and who have not yet been convicted of a felony.
 Volunteers and advocacy groups can assist detainees with registering to vote by learning the strategies and tools for starting a jail voting initiative.

 The U.S. Department of Justice (2013) reported 18,652 people were housed in Ohio’s jails.
 Ohio’s jail population was 2.5% of the national total.